larrymjohnican/sarahssuggestions/README.md

 You should see `(env)` prefixed to your command prompt, indicating that the virtual environment is active.

-4. Install the project dependencies using the following command: `py -m pip install -r requirements.txt`  or....
+4. Change to the backend folder: cd backend and install the project dependencies using the following command: 'py -m pip install -r requirements.txt' or 'python3 -m pip install -r requirements.txt'
 This will install all the required packages listed in the `requirements.txt` file.

 After completing these steps, you should have all the necessary dependencies installed in your virtual environment, and you're ready to proceed with the next steps!